mtfishman/ITensorMPOCompression.jl/docs/src/index.md

 1. Direct transverse Ising model with arbitrary neighbour interactions
 2. autoMPO transverse Ising model with arbitrary neighbour interactions
-3. autoMPO Heisenberg model with arbitrary neighbour interactions The autoMPO MPOs come pre-truncated to they are not useful testing truncation.
+3. autoMPO Heisenberg model with arbitrary neighbour interactions The autoMPO MPOs come pre-truncated so they are not useful for testing truncation.

 ```@docs
 make_transIsing_MPO